 While all gas hydrate numerical simulation remains in an early stage due to limited available field data for validation and calibration, the ability to numerically simulate the thermodynamic and hydraulic response of gas hydrate reservoirs to depressurization-based production is relatively well-advanced.
 However, the unconsolidated nature and potential high-pressure drawdowns required indicate that any effort to predict reservoir performance must incorporate geomechanical phenomena as well.

 This project will feature a collaboration with KIGAM.
 KIGAM has constructed world-class, multi-scale reactors and has performed extensive experimental studies on the geomechanical phenomena in gas hydrate bearing sediments.
-These prior findings will be further evaluated at KIGAM and tested by new experimental studies at Lawrence Berkeley National Laboratory (LBNL) and Texas A&M (TAMU) that are designed capture complex coupled physical processes between flow and geomechanics, such as sand production, capillarity, and formation of secondary hydrates.
+These prior findings will be further evaluated at KIGAM and tested by new experimental studies at Lawrence Berkeley National Laboratory (LBNL) and TAMU that are designed to capture complex coupled physical processes between flow and geomechanics, such as sand production, capillarity, and formation of secondary hydrates.

 The project will develop an advanced coupled geomechanics and non-isothermal flow simulator to better account for potential large deformations and strong capillarity.
 This new code will be validated using data from the literature, from previous work by the project team, and with the results of newly conducted experimental studies.